xtfocus/NBA_height_weight/final/README.md

 I proposed the NBA height and weight topic for the final assessment of the Data Visualization unit in Monash.

-This school project includes:
+This school project demonstrated my ability to:
-- crawling data from sports websites and synthesizing data
+- crawl data from sports websites and synthesize data
+- clean data
-- two interactive Shiny apps that also support on the fly t-tests
+- create two interactive Shiny apps that also support on the fly t-tests

 For more details and context of the project, read the introduction in the report pdf.